Obstruction theory and the complexity of counting group homomorphisms: Abstract

 \section{Abstract}

 Fix a finite group $G$.
 We study the computational complexity of counting problems of the following flavor: given a group $\Gamma$, count the number of homomorphisms $\Gamma \to G$.
 Our first result establishes that this problem is $\#\mathsf{P}$-hard whenever $G$ is a non-abelian group and $\Gamma$ is provided via a finite presentation.
 We give several improvements showing that this hardness conclusion continues to hold for restricted $\Gamma$ satisfying various promises.
-Our second result, in contrast, shows that if $G$ is class 2 nilpotent and $\Gamma = \pi_1(M^3)$ for some input 3-manifold triangulation $M^3$, then there is a polynomial time algorithm.
-The difference in complexity is explained by the fact that 3-manifolds are close enough to being Eilenberg-MacLane spaces for us to be able to solve the necessary group cohomological obstruction problems efficiently using the given triangulation.
-A similar polynomial time algorithm for counting maps to finite, class 2 nilpotent $G$ exists when $\Gamma$ is itself a finite group encoded via a multiplication table.
+Our second result shows that if $G$ is class 2 nilpotent and $\Gamma = \pi_1(M^3)$ for some input 3-manifold triangulation $M^3$ with $|H^2(M,Z(G)|$ bounded above, then there is a polynomial time algorithm to compute the number of homomorphisms from $\Gamma$ to $G$.
+This algorithm is explained in part by the fact that 3-manifolds are close enough to being Eilenberg-MacLane spaces for us to solve the necessary group cohomological obstruction problems efficiently using the given triangulation.
+A similar polynomial time algorithm for counting maps to finite, class 2 nilpotent $G$ exists when $\Gamma$ is itself a finite group encoded via a multiplication table, provided that $|H^2(\Gamma,Z(G))|$ is similarly bounded from above.